thelingxichen/scSVAS/webserver/docs/data/Input_Format.md

     --k=INT                     Number of clusters in the tree at the cut point. [optional, default: 50] --out_prefix=STR            Path of out file prefix, [optional, default: ./phylo] --ref=STR                   Reference version, [optional, default: hg38]

+Outputs:
+    scSVAS.nwk                  Stores the dendrogram tree build by hierarchy clustering. meta_cssvas.csv             Stores the clustering and embedding results for all single cells. cut.json                    Stores cut-dendrogram for all single cells. evo.tsv                     Stores the detail of clonal lineages result in tsv format. evo.json                    Stores the detail of clonal lineages result in json format. hcluster_cnv.csv            Stores the averaging copy number profiles of hcluster groups. gene_cnv.csv                Stores  the copy number profiles of detected driver gene.
 ```

+#### Input files for scSVAS.py

 ##### `cnv.csv` \<required\>